 The new WPA3 encryption standard, which will be included ex works in FRITZ!Box devices with Wi-Fi 6, offers even better protection for transmitted data.

-The new wireless LAN standard is also backwards compatible, so there is no need to purchase new devices right away.
-Getting a device with Wi-Fi 6 is still worthwhile, as your other devices will also benefit from the higher WiFi capacity.
+The new wireless standard is also backwards compatible, so there is no need to purchase new devices right away.
+Getting a device with Wi-Fi 6 is still worthwhile, as your other devices will also benefit from the higher Wi-Fi capacity.

 Checklist: Wi-Fi 6 at a glance

-- Speedy and stable wireless LAN, even with multiple devices that are in use simultaneously
+- Speedy and stable Wi-Fi, even with multiple devices that are in use at the same time

 - Up to four times higher data rates